 FAQ: All about the Google mobile-first index

-Here's everything we know about the Google mobile-first index.
+Here's everything to know about the Google mobile-first index.

 Google is rolling out a new mobile-first index.
 This means Google will create and rank its search listings based on the mobile version of content, even for listings that are shown to desktop users.
 Wondering how this will all work?
 We’ve compiled answers below.